 The adult butterfly on top is brown with orange markings.
 Underneath, it is dull yellow with pale yellow markings It has a wingspan of about 2 cms.

 The species is found in inland areas of Australia, including

 The eggs are white and hemispherical, with no ribs.
+They stay white throughout their development until they hatch.
 In Mackay in October, the eggs hatch in six days.